What is the Student Services Levy?

 Yes, because it is a compulsory levy.

 Students enrolled in less than full-time study are charged on a pro-rata basis.
-Some groups of students, such as those on ‘fees free’ programmes, are exempt from paying the levy in 2016.
+Some groups of students, such as those on ‘fees free’ programmes, are exempt from paying the levy in 2017.
+Exemption categories are approved through the EIT Council.

 Is the levy refundable within the tuition fee refund period?